alinush/6.824-lecture-notes/l16-memcached.md

 Scaling a webapp
 ----------------

-Diagram (initial design for any webapp):
+Initial design for any webapp is a single webserver machine with a DB server running on it.

+Diagram (single machine: webserver and DB server)

+    Single machine
     -------------------
     | Web app         |
     |                 |